 Walmart to stop sales of electronic cigarettes in its U.S. stores -company memo

-WASHINGTON, Sept 20 (Reuters) - Walmart Inc WMT.N on Friday sent an internal memo to its staff saying the retailer will discontinue the sale of e-cigarettes and electronic nicotine delivery products at its U.S. stores.
+WASHINGTON, Sept 20 (Reuters) - Walmart Inc WMT.Ntold its staff on Friday the retailer was discontinuing the sale of e-cigarettes and electronic nicotine delivery products at its U.S. stores.

 ((nandita.bose@thomsonreuters.com; +12023545868; Reuters Messaging: nandita.bose.reuters.com@reuters.net))